tableau/hyper-db/website/docs/hyper-api/hyper_process.md

 ### Experimental Settings {#experimentalsettings}

-These settings control experimental features of Hyper.

 :::warning
-This page describes pre-release features that are not supported and should not be used in production code.
+This section describes pre-release features that are not supported and should not be used in production code.
 Their interfaces, semantics, and performance characteristics are subject to change or they could be *removed at any time without prior notice.* There may also be bugs.
 If